QuentinRasidy/regis/README.md

 <img src="https://raw.githubusercontent.com/SarahCiscoFrance/REGIS/main/regis-screenshot.png" width="1200">

 With this WebApp you can create virtual demo which contains 1 or more scenes.
 Each scene is a fine tuning of the camera position, Webex video endpoint and a HDMI matrix.
 Below is the page called "Demo" where you can see the list of the demo that were created.
-So with REGIS you can in 1 click switch between scenes in order to deliver a fluid virtual demonstration.

 <img src="https://raw.githubusercontent.com/SarahCiscoFrance/REGIS/main/regis-demo-list.png" width="1200">

-When you select a **demo** you are redirected to an other page where you can load all the scenes related to the demo selected before.
+When you select a **demo** you are redirected to an other page where you can load all the scenes related to the selected demo.
+In order to load a scene from the selected demo, choose a scene and click on the button **Load**.
+So with REGIS you can in one click switch between scenes in order to deliver a fluid virtual demonstration.
 <img src="https://raw.githubusercontent.com/SarahCiscoFrance/REGIS/main/regis-scenes.png" width="1200">

 ## Equipment used